allthingsjavascript/scores-module/tasks.md

 Code the `computeTotal` function to return the sum of all the scores from the passed in array.

 Use the reduce method of arrays to accomplish this.
-Don't forget to return the results from the function.
+Don't forget to return, from the function, the results of the reduce method.

 ### Task 3: Code the computeNonZeroAverage Function